-4. No loading/unloading of goods via vans or trucks
+4. No large-scale storage or loading/unloading of goods

-You are not allowed to load and unload goods via vans or trucks, which implies that you are not allowed to produce your baked goods in bulk.
+You are not allowed to store large quantities of goods, or engage in frequent loading/unloading of such goods, which implies that you are not allowed to produce your baked goods in too much bulk.

 For delivery purposes, try transporting your baked goods via car or public transport instead.
 However, only small quantities of food can be transported at any point of time.

-Remember that under the Home-Based Small Scale Business Scheme, the sale of your food is strictly meant to supplement your income instead of being your main source of income.
+Remember that under the Home-Based Business Scheme, the sale of your food is strictly meant to supplement your income instead of being your main source of income.

-5. No putting up of signboards or paid ads
+5. No putting up of signboards or posters at the property

 6. No selling of food at stalls

 You are not allowed to set up food stations or stalls at events/food fairs, and you cannot sell your home-baked goods at food establishments.

 Fire Safety Requirements

 Property owners and residents are expected to comply with Singapore’s fire safety standards.
 For example, if a home-baker procures fire extinguishers for their property, then they are responsible for the inspection and maintenance of these fire extinguishers.